 WHAT DO WE NEED VITAMIN B12 FOR?

-B12 is a crucial vitamin for the body.
-It has a significant impact on neurological health and assists in the formation of DNA.
+B12 is a crucial vitamin for the body with many benefits.
+The benefits of vitamin B12 include improving neurological health and assisting in the formation of DNA.
 Vitamin B12 also supports the production of DNA, as well as the function and development of the nervous system.
 Therefore, normal levels of vitamin B12 will ensure effective nerve-impulse transmission which is vital for a healthy body and mind.

 The NHS advises that adults should consume 1.5 micrograms of vitamin B12 daily to ensure a normal level of functioning.
 As our bodies don’t produce vitamin B12, it needs to be obtained from eating animal foods and supplements.
 However, vitamin B12 is not naturally found in plant foods.
 B12 needs to be consumed on a regular basis as our bodies are unable to store the vitamin for a long period of time.

 WHAT ARE THE EFFECTS OF LOW VITAMIN B12?

 A vitamin B12 deficiency can result in megaloblastic anaemia.
 This is a condition where the bone marrow produces large, structurally abnormal, red blood cells.
 As a result of this, the cells become unable to enter the bloodstream and deliver oxygen.